 The following options may be available to them:

 The first of these options is covered in the remainder of this FAQ.
-The other options are covered in separate FAQs.
+The other options are covered in separate FAQ pages.

-Can contributions continue to be made to their existing Aegon personal pension or stakeholder arrangement?(Expand content) (Minimise content)
+Can contributions continue to be made to a customer's existing Aegon personal pension or stakeholder arrangement?(Expand content) (Minimise content)

 Yes, this is possible although what can be paid depends on who wants to make contributions and if the customer’s earnings will be subject to UK income tax on moving abroad.